 Completecar.ie report on a new initiative called Direct Access to Credit Unions (DACU), a project set up by credit unions across Ireland to provide car loans to members and potential new members.
 The initiative, launched in January 2011, will see many credit unions around the country offer special car loan rates to their members.
 Commenting […]

-The Grant family has been in the motor trade for 35 years.
-Michael Grant moved the companies operation to its current location in Santry in 1999.
-Cartell.ie stopped by for a chat about trading conditions for this months Trade Focus.
-“Business is up on last year” says Michael “but things are still far from where […]
+The Grant family has been in the motor trade over 40 years.
+Michael Grant motors to its current location in Santry in 1999.
+Cartell.ie stopped by for a chat about trading conditions back in 2010 as part of our Trade Focus series.
+It’s interesting to look back and view the automotive industry from a dealer’s […]

 Cartell.ie understands that Finance is a critical issue for consumers.
 This was always the case, even before the current economic downturn, but now, more than ever, customers are concerned that a vehicle they purchase may have finance outstanding on it from a previous owner.
 We’ve been highlighting this issue for some time based on our […]